telerik/blazor-docs/common-features/icons.md

 * `Telerik.FontIcons` - defines the `FontIcon` `enum` for easier usage of built-in **font** icons
 * `Telerik.SvgIcons` - defines the `ISvgIcon` interface and the `SvgIcon` static class for built-in **SVG** icons

->tip Unlike package `Telerik.UI.for.Blazor`, the icon packages are available on source `nuget.org`.
+>tip Unlike the `Telerik.UI.for.Blazor` package, the icon packages are available from the `nuget.org` source.
 Keep this in mind when using [`packageSourceMapping`](https://learn.microsoft.com/en-us/nuget/consume-packages/package-source-mapping).

 To use the icons, import one or both namespaces, for example in `_Imports.razor`: